Trailer + clips

 Bernard Rose’s Candyman (1992) is consistently lauded as one of the creepiest films of all time.
 Virginia Madsen stars as a young grad student researching urban legends in Chicago.
 When she comes across the local legend of “Candyman” she begins to connect the lore to modern day murders in the infamous (real-life) Cabrini-Green housing project.

-Now, Jordan Peele is producing an upcoming Candyman remake/sequel that will be directed by Nia DaCosta.
-Filming started in spring of 2019 but the release of the movie has been delayed until 2021 due to the pandemic.
-It will star Yahya Abdul-Mateen II, Teyonah Parris, Nathan Stewart-Jarrett and Colman Domingo.
-Here’s what we know so far:
+In 2021 Jordan Peele produced a Candyman remake/sequel that was directed by Nia DaCosta.
+Filming started in spring of 2019 and the movie stars Yahya Abdul-Mateen II, Teyonah Parris, Nathan Stewart-Jarrett and Colman Domingo.
+Here’s some basic info about the movie:

 It’s a “spiritual sequel” to the original.